nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Download_Data/Data-Download-Via-Cavatica.md

 title: Data Download via Cavatica
 ---

-Download KF data from the Cavatica portal
+Download KF Data from the Cavatica Portal
 ================================================

 The easiest way to download a large number of KF files is through [Cavatica](https://cavatica.sbgenomics.com/).